amyjiyr/ios-decal-final-proj/README.md

 # ios-decal-final-proj
 The iOS decal final project repository

-# Protect Exo Game
+# Protect Them!

 ## Authors
 - Amy Ji                amyji@berkeley.edu
 - Ziwei Yin             zwyin2013@berkeley.edu
-- Enkhtushig Namkhai
+- Enkhtushig Namkhai    enamkhai@berkeley.edu

 ## Purpose
 A tower-defense fangame featuring a korean band called EXO.
-In this game, you will be protecting your bias from enemies and getting their superpowers back
+In this game, you will be protecting your bias from enemies and getting their superpowers back.

 ## Features
 - A small intro story that walks you through the basics of the game